vijaik2k7/tf-predict-user-from-activity-lstm/README.md

 # tf-predict-user-from-activity-lstm
-Predict user from sensor data retrieved while walking using an RNN-LSTM model in tensorflow

 Classify Humans based on activities from sensor recordings (Accelerometer).
+The model has been developed using TensorFlow.
 The dataset is available https://archive.ics.uci.edu/ml/datasets/User+Identification+From+Walking+Activity